dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     FIRST_CNS_CLUSTER=$(heketi-cli cluster list --json | jq -r '.clusters[0]')

+!!!
+Warning "Important"
+    Do not skip above step.
+The value in the environment variable `FIRST_CNS_CLUSTER` is required later in this module.

 &#8680; Load the new topology with the heketi client

     heketi-cli topology load --json=2-clusters-topology.json